MicrosoftDocs/visualstudio-docs/docs/install/import-export-configuration.md

 ## Export a configuration

-The following procedure assumes you are using a computer on which you've previously installed the workloads and components that you want to share.
+The following procedure assumes you're using a computer on which you've previously installed the workloads and components that you want to share.

 1. Open the Visual Studio Installer.